 Informal votes in Australian federal elections are an indicator of trust in governance processes and systems.
 An informal vote is a ballot paper which has been incorrectly completed or not filled in at all.
 Informal votes are not counted towards any candidate.
 The rate of informal voting is the proportion of informal votes cast as a proportion of the total number of votes in a federal election.
 This is calculated separately for each house of Parliament.
-The proportion of informal votes cast can indicate whether citizen engagement in this democratic process is improving.
+The proportion of informal votes cast can indicate whether citizen engagement in this democratic process is improving.63

-- Nationally there was a decline in the rate of informal voting for the House of Representatives between 2010 and 2016 (down from 5.6 per cent to 5.1 per cent). - There was an overall increase in the rate of informal Senate votes cast between 2010 and 2016 (from 3.7 per cent to 3.9 per cent).
+- Nationally there was a decline in the rate of informal voting for the House of Representatives between 2013 and 2019 (0.4 percentage points). - There was an overall increase in the rate of informal Senate votes cast between 2013 and 2019 (1.3 percentage points).